 - 102.40 - List of stakeholder groups

-The Hanover’s stakeholders include insureds, independent insurance agents, the communities that we operate in, employees, governmental authorities, investors, contractors, suppliers, and industry associations.
+The Hanover’s stakeholder groups include: insureds, independent insurance agents, the communities in which we operate, employees, governmental authorities, investors, contractors, suppliers and industry associations.
 These stakeholders are critical to the company’s success.

 - 102.41 - Collective bargaining agreements